Grand Canal in Venice from Acadamia Bridge during sunset

 There are a few options on how to do this.
 Two of them include an insanely curvy and crowded two-lane road, so keep that in mind as you decide, especially if you’re prone to motion sickness.

-- Option 1: Take the bus.
+• Option 1: Take the bus.
 This is the most budget-friendly option.
-Board the SITA bus 5071 from Sorrento (map below for exactly where).
-It takes either 50 minutes to Positano or 1.5 – 2 hours to Amalfi.
+Board the SITA bus 5070 from Sorrento (this location is exactly where).
+It takes either one hour to Positano or 1.5 – 2 hours to Amalfi.
 Unfortunately, this bus is crazy crowded, even in shoulder months.
 You’re not guaranteed a seat, so you might have to stand.
 I actually had to sit on the floor of the bus and couldn’t even enjoy the views approaching Positano *tear*.
 If you do snag a seat, sit on the right side for better views.
 Bus tickets cost €10 for 24 hours unlimited rides and are sold at “tabaccherie” (cigarette shops) or newspaper stands in every town on the route.
 They can’t be purchased on board the bus!
 I recommend buying yours in Sorrento at the ticket booth at the Circumvesuviana station, since you’ll already pass through here after Pompeii.
 You can buy them ahead, but the 24-hours starts once you board the bus and validate your ticket.
 Check out the bus schedule here.

 What to Do in the Amalfi Coast (Two Days)